jeyzer-community/jeyzer-jfr/src/main/doc/README.txt

 Note that the provided JFC configuration is backward compatible.
 For example, the VirtualThreadStart and VirtualThreadEnd events are ignored in Java 11.
-VirtualThreadStart and VirtualThreadEnd events require Jeyzer 3.1+ to be analyzed.
+Those events require Jeyzer 3.1+ to be analyzed.

 --------------------------------